mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 }
 ```

-Since we've not talked about producers in zio-kafka, we need to produce some messages using the `kafka-console-producer` utility.
+Since we've not talked about producers in zio-kafka yet, we need to produce some messages using the `kafka-console-producer` utility.
 First of all, we have to connect to the `broker` container.
 Then, we start an interactive producer using the following shell command:

 ```shell
 kafka-console-producer \